Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Conclusion

 \section{Conclusion}

 Many experimental and technological challenges have yet to be overcome to enable further neutral-atom waveguide-QED protocols.
 As such, experimental robustness of the targeted waveguide platforms is a critical requirement, as is evanescent trapping of atoms.
 In our work, we proposed and engineered a bona fide platform for trapping cold Rubidium atoms close to a half-W1 photonic crystal waveguide based on high-index material GaInP.
-Atoms can be trapped between 100 and 150 nm from the surface with compatible low-power incident light.
-At 115~nm, the slow mode couples to the atoms with a Purcell factor as high as 1.6 when the group index is taken around 30.
+Atoms can be trapped between 115 and a few hundreds of nm from the surface at low input power compatible with the nanophotonic device.
+At 116~nm, the slow mode couples to the atoms with a Purcell factor of 0.71 with a group index around 28.
 This study has been carried out for conservative parameters and a strong focus on robustness against fabrication imperfections has been done by engineering the band structure for a large bandwidth, facilitating first implementations.
 Future generations should support higher group index, albeit with narrower bandwidths~\cite{Li2008}.
-This novel platform -- tailor-designed for atom integration, robustness and large optical access -- offers unique advantages for studying coherent and dissipative dynamics in the waveguide-QED framework.
+This novel platform -- tailor-designed for atom integration, chiral coupling, robustness, large optical access -- offers unique advantages for studying coherent and dissipative dynamics in the waveguide-QED framework.